Boulder Valley School District

 10. “Retaliation” is intimidating, threatening, coercing, or discriminating against an individual by the School District, a student, or an employee or other person authorized by the School District because the individual raised a good-faith concern about or participated in good faith in an investigation of discrimination or harassment.
 Retaliation includes charges against a student for code of conduct violations related to the incident for the purpose of punishing a student for making a report or otherwise interfering with a student’s rights under this policy.
 The School District will investigate and respond to an allegation of retaliation in the same manner as an allegation of discrimination or harassment.

-12. “Supportive Measures” are individualized services and supports offered to restore or preserve equal access to education, provide support during the investigation process, protect student and employee safety, or deter harassment and discrimination.
+11. “Supportive Measures” are individualized services and supports offered to restore or preserve equal access to education, provide support during the investigation process, protect student and employee safety, or deter harassment and discrimination.
 Supportive measures may be provided regardless of whether a complaint has been filed.
+Examples of supportive measures include, but are not limited to: academic support, counseling, extensions of deadlines or other course-related adjustments, modifications of work or class schedules, no-contact directives, leaves of absence, changes in work/school locations, access to identified trusted adults at school, increased monitoring of locations, safety planning and referral to outside agencies and supports.

 Reporting Discrimination and Harassment

-All School District employees and students share the responsibility to ensure that discrimination and harassment does not occur at any BVSD district school, on any district property, at any School District or school-sanctioned activity or event, or off school property when such conduct has a nexus (link or connection) to the school.
+All School District employees and students share the responsibility to ensure that discrimination and harassment does not occur in the School District at any school, on any property, at any School District-sanctioned activity or event, or off school property when such conduct has a nexus (link or connection) to the school.

 Any student who believes they have been a target of discrimination or harassment as defined in Board policy, or who has witnessed discrimination or harassment, is encouraged to immediately report it to an administrator, counselor, teacher or the School District's Compliance Officer and file a complaint as set forth in the regulation that accompanies this policy.

-Any employee, applicant for employment or member of the public who believes they have been a victim of discrimination or harassment, or who has witnessed such discrimination or harassment, are encouraged to file a complaint with either an immediate supervisor or the School District's Compliance Officer.
+Any employee, applicant for employment, or member of the public who believes they have been a victim of discrimination or harassment are encouraged to file a complaint with either an immediate supervisor or the School District's Compliance Officer.

 District Action

-All School District employees who witness discrimination or harassment shall take prompt and effective action to stop the discrimination or harassment.
+All School District employees who witness discrimination or harassment shall promptly report the discrimination or harassment to a School District Administrator so that the School District can take action to stop the discrimination or harassment.

 The School District shall take appropriate action to:

-5. implement supportive measures during the investigation to protect against discrimination, harassment, or retaliation.
+• implement supportive measures during the investigation to protect against discrimination, harassment, or retaliation

 Any student or employee who engages in discrimination or harassment shall be disciplined according to applicable Board policies and the School District shall take reasonable action to restore lost educational or employment opportunities to the target(s) of discrimination or harassment.